marckatzenmaier/libdl/README.md

     - wrapper functions for easier graph construction
     - some preconstructed network architectures
     - some preinstalled datasets
+# Documentation
+The documentation can be found in html form in *Current build directory*/docs/html/index.html
 # Installation
 For installing the library an installation of cmake is neccesary.
 The first step is to download the repository with: